Create an Azure Database for PostgreSQL server in the Azure portal

-Azure Database for PostgreSQL is a managed service that enables you to run, manage, and scale highly available PostgreSQL databases in the cloud.
-This quickstart shows you how to create an Azure Database for PostgreSQL server using the Azure portal in about five minutes.
+Azure Database for PostgreSQL is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
+This Quickstart shows you how to create an Azure Database for PostgreSQL server in about five minutes by using the Azure portal.

-Open your web browser, and navigate to the Microsoft Azure portal.
+Open your web browser and go to the portal.
 Enter your credentials to sign in to the portal.
 The default view is your service dashboard.

-Follow these steps to create an Azure Database for PostgreSQL server:
+To create an Azure Database for PostgreSQL server, take the following steps:

-- Click the New button (+) found on the upper left-hand corner of the Azure portal.
+Select the New button (+) in the upper-left corner of the portal.

-Fill out the new server details form with the following information, as shown on the preceding image:
+Fill out the new server details form with the following information, as shown in the preceding image:

-Setting Suggested value Description Server name mypgserver-20170401 Choose a unique name that identifies your Azure Database for PostgreSQL server.
-The domain name postgres.database.azure.com is appended to the server name you provide for applications to connect to.
-The server name can contain only lowercase letters, numbers, and the hyphen (-) character, and it must contain from 3 through 63 characters.
+Setting Suggested value Description Server name mypgserver-20170401 A unique name that identifies your Azure Database for PostgreSQL server.
+The domain name postgres.database.azure.com is appended to the server name you provide.
+The server can contain only lowercase letters, numbers, and the hyphen (-) character.
+It must contain at least 3 through 63 characters.
 Subscription Your subscription The Azure subscription that you want to use for your server.
-If you have multiple subscriptions, choose the appropriate subscription in which the resource is billed for.
-Resource Group myresourcegroup You may make a new resource group name, or use an existing one from your subscription.
-Server admin login mylogin Make your own login account to use when connecting to the server.
-The admin login name cannot be 'azure_superuser', 'azure_pg_admin', 'admin', 'administrator', 'root', 'guest', or 'public', and cannot start with 'pg_'.
-Password Your choice Create a new password for the server admin account.
-Must contain from 8 to 128 characters.
-Your password must contain characters from three of the following categories – English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, etc.).
-Location The region closest to your users Choose the location that's closest to your users.
-PostgreSQL Version Choose the latest version Choose the latest version unless you have specific requirements.
-Pricing Tier Basic, 50 Compute Units 50 GB Click Pricing tier to specify the service tier and performance level for your new database.
-Choose Basic tier in the tab at the top.
-Click the left end of the Compute Units slider to adjust the value to the least amount available for this quickstart.
-Click Ok to save the pricing tier selection.
-See the following screenshot.
-Pin to dashboard Check Check the Pin to dashboard option to allow easy tracking of your server on the front dashboard page of your Azure portal.
+If you have multiple subscriptions, choose the subscription in which you're billed for the resource.
+Resource group myresourcegroup A new resource group name or an existing one from your subscription.
+Server admin login mylogin Your own login account to use when you connect to the server.
+The admin login name can't be azure_superuser, azure_pg_admin, admin, administrator, root, guest, or public.
+It can't start with pg_.
+Password Your choice A new password for the server admin account.
+It must contain from 8 to 128 characters.
+Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and nonalphanumeric characters (!, $, #, %, etc.).
+Location The region closest to your users The location that's closest to your users.
+PostgreSQL version The latest version The latest version, unless you have specific requirements.
+Pricing tier Basic, 50 Compute Units, 50 GB The service tier and performance level for your new database.
+Select Pricing tier.
+Next, select the Basic tab.
+Then select the left end of the Compute Units slider to adjust the value to the least amount available for this Quickstart.
+To save the pricing tier selection, select OK.
+For more information, see the following screenshot.
+Pin to dashboard Check Enables easy tracking of your server on the front dashboard page of your portal.

-The server admin login and password that you specify here are required to log in to the server and its databases later in this quick start.
+The server admin login and password that you specify here are required to sign in to the server and its databases later in this Quickstart.
 Remember or record this information for later use.

-Click Create to provision the server.
-Provisioning takes a few minutes, up to 20 minutes maximum.
+Select Create to provision the server.
+Provisioning can take up to 20 minutes.

-On the toolbar, click Notifications to monitor the deployment process.
+On the toolbar, select the Notifications symbol to monitor the deployment process.

-By default, postgres database gets created under your server.
-The postgres database is a default database meant for use by users, utilities, and third-party applications.
+By default, a postgres database is created under your server.
+The postgres database is a default database that's meant for use by users, utilities, and third-party applications.

 Configure a server-level firewall rule

-The Azure Database for PostgreSQL service creates a firewall at the server-level.
-This firewall prevents external applications and tools from connecting to the server and any databases on the server, unless a firewall rule is created to open the firewall for specific IP addresses.
+Azure Database for PostgreSQL creates a firewall at the server level.
+It prevents external applications and tools from connecting to the server and any databases on the server, unless you create a rule to open the firewall for specific IP addresses.

-Locate your server after the deployment completes.
+After the deployment finishes, locate your server.
 If needed, you can search for it.
-For example, click All Resources from the left-hand menu and type in the server name (such as the example mypgserver-20170401) to search for your newly created server.
-Click on your server name listed in the search result.
+For example, on the menu on the left, select All resources.
+Type your server name, such as the example, mypgserver-20170401, to search for your newly created server.
+Select your server name from the search result list.
 The Overview page for your server opens and provides options for further configuration.

 On the server page, select Connection security.

-Under the Firewall rules heading, click in the blank text box in the Rule Name column to begin creating the firewall rule.
+Under the Firewall rules heading, in the Rule Name column, select the blank text box to begin creating the firewall rule.

-For this quick start, let's allow all IP addresses into the server by filling in the text box in each column with the following values:
+For this Quickstart, let's allow all IP addresses into the server.
+Fill in the text box in each column with the following values:

-On the upper toolbar of the Connection security page, click Save.
-Wait for a few moments and notice the notification showing that updating connection security has finished successfully before continuing.
+On the upper toolbar of the Connection security page, select Save.
+Wait until the notification appears stating that the connection security update has finished successfully before you continue.

 Connections to your Azure Database for PostgreSQL server communicate over port 5432.
-If you are trying to connect from within a corporate network, outbound traffic over port 5432 may not be allowed by your network's firewall.
-If so, you will not be able to connect to your server unless your IT department opens port 5432.
+If you try to connect from within a corporate network, outbound traffic over port 5432 might not be allowed by your network's firewall.
+If so, you can't connect to your server unless your IT department opens port 5432.

 Get the connection information

-When we created our Azure Database for PostgreSQL server, a default database named postgres gets created.
-To connect to your database server, you need to remember the full server name and admin login credentials.
-You may have noted those values earlier in the quick start article.
-In case you did not, you can easily find the server name and login information from the server Overview page in the Azure portal.
+When you create your Azure Database for PostgreSQL server, a default database named postgres is created.
+To connect to your database server, you need your full server name and admin login credentials.
+You might have noted those values earlier in the Quickstart article.
+If you didn't, you can easily find the server name and login information on the server Overview page in the portal.

 Open your server's Overview page.
-Make a note of the Server name and Server admin login name.
-Hover your cursor over each field, and the copy icon appears to the right of the text.
-Click the copy icon as needed to copy the values.
+Make a note of the Server name and the Server admin login name.
+Hover your cursor over each field, and the copy symbol appears to the right of the text.
+Select the copy symbol as needed to copy the values.

-Connect to PostgreSQL database using psql in Cloud Shell
+Connect to the PostgreSQL Database by using psql in Cloud Shell

-The Azure Cloud Shell opens in your browser, enabling you to type bash shell commands.
+Cloud Shell opens in your browser, where you can type Bash shell commands.

-At the Cloud Shell prompt, connect to a database in your Azure Database for PostgreSQL server by typing the psql command line at the green prompt.
+At the Cloud Shell prompt, connect to a database in your Azure Database for PostgreSQL server by typing the psql command line.

-The following format is used to connect to an Azure Database for PostgreSQL server with the psql utility:
+To connect to an Azure Database for PostgreSQL server with the psql utility, use the following format:

 psql --host=<yourserver> --port=<port> --username=<server admin login> --dbname=<database name>